 There’s no pretending that the world of the green screen is real.
 There are wide shots that show the edges of the screen, and the cold concrete floor of the studio (warehouse? suburban garage?) they are filming in.

 This video features the familiar rotating NZ On Air logo in both bottom corners of the screen instead of the usual one corner.
-Was this the producer misunderstanding the requirement or did NZ On Air originally get a bit carried away with their branding requirements or was the video’s producer not quite sure what to do with it?
+NZ On Air originally get a bit carried away with their branding requirements or was the video’s producer not quite sure what to do with it?

 It’s a bright, cheerful music video, that nicely matches the uplifting house beats.
 It’s a perfect video to begin our journey into the world of NZ On Air funding.